Pair finger painted hand tracings with festive pom pom to create a Thanksgiving handprint art garland for kids.

 Display your new Thanksgiving garlands where everyone can see them and be reminded of what they are thankful for.

 The gratitude part is easy for older children to understand.
-If you ask 6 year olds what they are grateful or thankful for, they’ll tell you their family and friends, toys, and favorite foods, etc.
+If you ask 6-year-olds what they are grateful or thankful for, they’ll tell you their family and friends, toys, and favorite foods, etc. But for younger kids who don’t yet grasp what gratitude means, it’s a bit trickier.

 Here are some questions we can use to help little kids understand what gratitude means.
+Just enter your email to get a PDF of some gratitude prompts.

 What do you think?
 Would you make Thanksgiving garlands like these with your kids?

-More Thanksgiving Crafts for Kids
+More Thanksgiving Activities for Kids

-- 30+ Thanksgiving Activities for Kids
+- 30 Thanksgiving Activities for Kids (Plus a Printable List!)

 - How to Make a Thanksgiving Garland for Kids